 Tom couldn’t drive that day, and felt some pressure from the frame, but the procedure was easy, painless and side-effect free—all typical for Gamma Knife patients, according to Dr. Wu.
 “There are, however, late effects that can arise even years after treatment,” notes Dr. Lechan, who will continue to follow up with Tom annually.
 “The most common is the loss of one or more pituitary hormones in up to 40% of people treated.”

 Still, the potential pros far outweigh the cons.
 “Depending on the type of pituitary tumor,” says Dr. Wu, “the Gamma Knife treatment will usually prevent further growth of 80-90% of tumors.”

 And Tom’s overall prognosis is good.
 “His prolactin remains elevated, but is slowly declining, which is a good sign,” says Dr. Lechan.
 “Tom has done very nicely with surgery and Gamma Knife radiosurgery, but he may yet develop other complications of this treatment that will require life-long monitoring.”

 A path paved with humor and gratitude

 Tom has no problem returning for these visits as long as they are necessary.
 “Dr. Lechan…he is unreal.
 I love him to death.
-I feel good most of the time,” he says, though he still has trouble with his sinuses, which Dr. Rebeiz is investigating.
+I feel good most of the time,” he says, though he still has trouble with his sinuses.
 “He’s incredible too,” he continues, pausing to reflect on his entire multidisciplinary team.
 “They’re all so well versed in what they do.
 They’re not afraid to keep digging and diving until they find out what’s going on.”